 The official Stanley Kubrick twitter even got it wrong!
 In a tweet sent on 1st April 2018 it claimed the UK premiere was on 10th May 1968.
 After an hour or so up it was deleted but here’s a screencap:

-The official SK account re-issued the tweet later today!
+The official SK account re-issued the tweet later on 2nd April 2018!
 Here it is below, still with the wrong date for UK:

 Wikipedia got it terribly wrong by saying it was the 15th May 1968: